jessebmiller/treacherous-winds/src/playbooks/fighter.md

 When you complete each of acts 1-4, gain a move from your Path.

+## The enemy

+The archetypal enemy of the fighter is the dragon.
+A dragon is an aggressive, greedy, and violent tyrant.
+You may make the enemy a metaphorical dragon by highlighting their aggression, greed, violence, and tyrany.
+(editors note: Maybe there is a threats, or monster manual type section with this information)

 **Act One:**

-Focus: Understanding your home or mundane life and your place within it. (note to self: GM moves per act might be helpful)
+Focus: Understanding your home or mundane life and your place within it. (note to self: are these MC moves?)

 Answer **4** to move to Act Two.
 * What makes your home seem small?